keyboard_arrow_up

 Alloying Element

-An element that is added to another metal in order to change its properties and characteristics.
+An element added to another metal to modify its properties and characteristics.

 Alumina